Last updated June 02, 2026

 Server-Side

-- Runs locally on the Heroku Postgres servers
+- Runs locally on the Heroku Postgres servers.

-- Transaction pooling mode only
+- Uses transaction pooling mode only.

-- Supports up to 10,000 client connections
+- Supports up to 10,000 client connections.

-- Doesn’t support user configuration changes
+- Doesn’t support user configuration changes.

 Client-Side Buildpack

-Choosing between Server-Side or Client-Side PgBouncer
+Selecting Between Server-Side or Client-Side PgBouncer

-Consider the Server-Side option first if:
+Consider the server-side option first if:

 - Transaction pooling mode is exactly what you need.